White Birch Bracelet - Cross Jewelers

 Robert Frost

-Born March 26, 1874, San Francisco, California – died January 29, 1963, Boston, Massachusetts.
-American poet who was much admired for his depictions of the rural life of New England.
+Born March 26, 1874, San Francisco, California – died January 29, 1963, in Boston, Massachusetts.
+Frost was an American poet who was much admired for his depictions of the rural life of New England.

 Free Shipping Details